xterm-x11/docs/package.md

 **Step 1**

 Some distributions include XTerm pre-installed by default.
 You can check if XTerm is already installed on your system by running the `xterm` command in the terminal.
-If XTerm is indeed pre-installed, skip the next steps and proceed to step 5 that is post-installation configuration.
+If XTerm is indeed pre-installed, skip the next steps and proceed to step 5 to configure XTerm.

 **Step 2**